-Teradici recommends using the default verbosity log level in production deployments.
-When troubleshooting a problem, Teradici might recommend changing the log level for specific components to obtain more information from parts of the system.
+We recommend using the default verbosity log level in production deployments.
+When troubleshooting a problem, we might recommend changing the log level for specific components to obtain more information from parts of the system.

-👌 Security Gateway log levels cannot be changed
+Security Gateway log levels cannot be changed